It's never too late to make a change, and start a new career

 -

-You can't progress in your current role
+You can't progress any further in your current role

 -

-You want to find a new challenge
+You yearn for a new challenge

 -